Random-Access-Exomemory/fosscord.py/docs/api.rst

 .. class:: UserFlags

-    Represents Discord User flags.
+    Represents Fosscord User flags.

     .. attribute:: staff

-        The user is a Discord Employee.
+        The user is a Fosscord Employee.
     .. attribute:: partner

-        The user is a Discord Partner.
+        The user is a Fosscord Partner.
     .. attribute:: hypesquad

         The user is a HypeSquad Events member.